silverstripe/silverstripe-contentreview/readme.md

 [![License](http://img.shields.io/packagist/l/silverstripe/contentreview.svg?style=flat-square)](license.md)
 ![helpfulrobot](https://helpfulrobot.io/silverstripe/contentreview/badge)

+**Note:** _Govt.nz customisations to this module are as follows_

+Prior to the due date, the content review task will send an email to the address configured in the settings.

+This email contains two lists:
+- a list of pages whose review date is exactly 1 month in the future.
+- another list of pages whose review date is exactly 1 week in the future.

+Both these times (1 month and 1 week) are defaults only, and can be configured in the settings area.

+The email body for these reminder emails is also configurable in the settings.

+---

 This module helps keep your website content accurate and up-to-date, which keeps your users happy.

 It does so by sending reviewers reminder emails to go in and check the content.
 For a reviewer this